LoginRadius/docs/content/references/javascript-library/form-library/index.md

 ### Two-Factor Authentication Update Phone

-The `twoFAUpdatePhone` function leverages the [MFA Update Phone Number API]() which is used to update the phone number used to log in using Two-Factor Authentication by consumers.
+The `twoFAUpdatePhone` function leverages the [2FA Update Phone Number API](/references/api/two-factor-authentication#2fa-update-phone-number-by-token) which is used to update the phone number used to log in using Two-Factor Authentication by consumers.

 Format:

 `LRObject.api.twoFAUpdatePhone(data, onSuccess, onError);`

-  * **data**: Should be an object which contains all of the parameters required to update the phone number in the [MFA Update Phone Number API]().
+  * **data**: Should be an object which contains all of the parameters required to update the phone number in the [2FA Update Phone Number API](/references/api/two-factor-authentication#2fa-update-phone-number-by-token).

   * **onSuccess**: Pass in a function you would like to use as a callback when the consumer has passed successfully updated the phone number.